 Born to two adventurous artists, Lucas always walked his own path.
 He evolved into a bright and complex individual, incorporating Laurie’s quick wit, his mother’s determination, and his father’s sense of fun.
 Always at home in Nature, his relationship with civilization was complicated.
 Although drawn to the excitement of the city and love of friends, he was grounded in the solitude of open space.
 Lucas was tender toward animals, children, and old people but could never resist poking fun at displays of arrogance.
 In this Tribute, he speaks of Alaska and how wilderness shaped who he became, formed his values, and nurtured his soul.

-Tom and I are grateful for the work of Brian George Smith, talented Alaskan editor and independent filmmaker with thirty years experience.
-Brian has written 15 screenplays and produced feature-length films, including, The Roosevelt Tree, Dixie Blue Summer, Puffin Bay, and The Care and Feeding of Jack.
-Brian was our finish editor on Arctic Son: Fulfilling the Dream and is chief editor with us on Desert Glass: A Love Story, Arctic Daughter: A lifetime of Wilderness.
+Brian George Smith is a talented Alaskan editor and independent filmmaker with thirty years experience.
+He has written fifteen screenplays and produced feature-length films, including, The Roosevelt Tree, Dixie Blue Summer, Puffin Bay, and The Care and Feeding of Jack.
+Brian was our finish editor on Arctic Son: Fulfilling the Dream, and is chief editor with us on Desert Glass: A Love Story, Arctic Daughter: A lifetime of Wilderness.

 We are indebted to Lindianne Sarno for composing Arctic Child Suite as musical score for our documentary Arctic Son: Fulfilling the Dream, and original music for our other two works.
 Lindianne lives in Alaska where she teaches music, plays multiple instruments, writes, and gardens.